Frequently Asked Questions

 What is a major?

-The first major refers to a student’s core field of study (i.e. his/her degree).
-At SMU, the first major requires one to complete 36 course units which includes SMU core courses, Major core courses, and electives.
+The first major refers to a student's core field of study (i.e. his/her degree).
+At SMU, the first major requires one to complete 36 course units which include SMU core courses, Major core courses and electives, and Free Electives.

 In the Information Systems and Computer Science major, you pick one or two tracks to go deeper in one or two areas of specialization.

 The second major exposes you to a wider breadth of knowledge and is designed to provide greater depth of study in an additional discipline.
-It requires you to take a set of 8 courses that gives you additional knowledge in the chosen field.
+It requires you to take a set of 8 courses that give you additional knowledge in the chosen field.
 Some of these courses can be double counted.
-Therefore, you will end up taking an additional 3 to 6 courses on top of your 36 courses required for your degree.
-A second major at SMU is like a minor offered in other universities.
+Therefore, you will end up taking an additional 3 to 6 courses on top of your 36 courses required for your degree after double-counting.
+Double counting means that the same course can be used to fulfil both your first major and second major requirements.

 What is the difference between a double degree programme and a second major?